 The tank itself can be used as is.
 There are no special aquariums that differ in fresh or saltwater set-ups.
 It is advisable to clean the tank with a sponge or filter floss with water only.
 Household chemicals do contain substances that are detrimental to the system.

 The original filtration can be used in the new saltwater aquarium as well.
-The beneficial bacteria are the same and work as well in salt as they performed in the freshwater aquarium.
 Later on in time, especially if live rock and more animals are added, a change in filter type might be justified.
 In this case a trickle filter or a protein skimmer can be added.

 One exception would be the undergravel filter.
 As explained further down, sand is the preferred choice of a saltwater aquarium and this kind of filter will simply clog up.